Talentica/HungryHippos/Readme.md

     4. distributed-file-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".

-    5. optional-args : This optional argument is the size of the chunk.
+    5. optional-args : This optional argument is the size of the chunk such as 128 which represent 128 mb of chunk size.

 ### Example  :
      java -cp data-publisher-0.7.0.jar com.talentica.hungryHippos.master.DataPublisherStarter